laurenchow/Parsley/README.md

 •	WTForms 1.0.2<br>

 ####How it works
-•	Parsley uses a cosine similarity algorithm to determine restaurants that closely align with a user’s preferences along more than 40 different restaurant feature parameters, leveraging Factual’s API to access more than 1.1 million restaurants in the US.
+•	Users provide feedback on suggestions as Parsley learns their preferences, using sci-kit learn's cosine similarity algorithm to find restaurants with feature vectors that closely match a user’s preferences for a requested zipcode and cuisine.
+Learn more about how cosine similarity is calculated <a href = #cosine> below </a>.

 ####Features
 1. Secure user log in functionality (pbkdf2_sha256 encryption) <br>